7-Eleven: United States

 In April 2021, 7-Eleven launched the "Take it to Eleven" ad campaign.
 The slogan was partially inspired by the chain's name, but also the term "up to eleven" made popular in the film This is Spinal Tap.
 The slogan was only for the main 7-Eleven brand and not A-Plus or Stripes.

 By summer 2021, the company had installed just a few electric vehicle charging stations, but announced plans to expand considerably, with a target of 250 DC fast-charging locations in the U.S. and Canada by the end of 2022, starting with four states (California, Colorado, Florida and Texas).
 Less than two years later, in mid-March 2023, 7-Eleven announced plans for 7Charge, "its new, proprietary EV charging network and app", promoting the Android and iOS mobile apps, which allow users to find 7-Eleven - and future Speedway and Stripes - charger locations and pay for charging.
 7Charge locations offer CCS and CHAdeMO charging; Tesla drivers, and other vehicles using the (once-proprietary) NACS connector, can also charge, but require a user-supplied CCS adapter.

 In August 2022, 7-Eleven acquired Skipcart, a same-day and on-demand delivery platform.

 In early 2024, parent company Seven & i Holdings' CEO Ryuichi Isaka announced changes to the business model of US stores, placing the company's focus on fresh foods instead of a "[reliance] on gasoline and cigarettes".
 The company is working with food supplier Warabeya Nichiyo, which already supplies 7-Eleven's commissary food offerings in Japan, to create a US supply chain that will bring higher-quality Western and Japanese food offerings to 7-Eleven stores.
-Isaka also noted 7-Eleven's desire to grow its footprint and consolidate a larger portion of the US convenience store market.
-The company also announced plans to add hot and cold food options and a larger baked goods selection at up to 1,600 Speedway and Stripes stores.
+Isaka also announced 7-Eleven's plan to grow its footprint and consolidate a larger portion of the US convenience store market.
+The company announced plans to add hot and cold food options and a larger baked goods selection at up to 1,600 Speedway and Stripes stores.